Nevenall/ghosting-the-edge/manuscript.md

 Ammo OO

-**Burst of Needles** – +2 to A unarmored targets.
+**Burst of Needles**—+2 to A unarmored targets.

-**Autofire** – Mark an extra ammo and take a +1 or mark 2 extra ammo and affect a zone.
+**Autofire**—Mark an extra ammo and take a +1 or mark 2 extra ammo and affect a zone.
 You may only mark 2 extra ammo per action.

 #### Light Weapons